bh412/tmdb-app/README.md

 # cord Coding Challenge (Front-end)

+### Additions

+- Sporadically worked on, busier than predicted
+- Moved to function / hook based React
+- Added basic Redux store
+- Utilised ReactStrap
+- Moved primaryColor to be WCAG AA compliant
+- Some of the styledComponent business doesn't seem to play nicely with certain ReactStrap components

 ### Introduction
 Welcome!
 This coding challenge is designed to explore your React & SCSS frontend skills.
 You will have to create a simple SPA based off the provided mockup and make a few API calls to a public web API.